Assessment and judging

 The awards judging panels reserve the right to consider entries in suitable alternative categories.
 If judges decide that there are no suitable nominees for a category, no nominations will be progressed to the finalist/winner stage.

-- Best demonstrated leadership in work health and safety (category six)
+- Best demonstrated leadership in work health and safety (category seven)

-- Best demonstrated leadership in return to work categories (category ten)
+- Best demonstrated leadership in return to work categories (category eleven)

 View the terms and conditions for more information.